HarshaKumarKS/Starbucks-Capstone-Project/README.md

     - Scikit learn

 ### Introducing a Dataset <a name="dataset-introduction"></a>

-This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
-Once every few days, Starbucks sends out an offer to users of the mobile app.
-An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
-Some users might not receive any offer during certain weeks.
+The dataset has the simulated data which mimics the behaviour of the customer using  Starbucks rewards mobile app.
+An offer may be simply a commercial for a drink or a real provide including a reduction or BOGO (buy one get one free) or just an informational provide which has the product information.
+A few customers probably won’t get any offers during specific weeks.
+So, Starbucks can most likely increase the likelihood that the customer opens the offer claim it.
+By reminding them of the latest information on the product and help to improve customer loyalty.

-Not all users receive the same offer, and that is the challenge to solve with this data set.
+Challange here is that, not all customers receive the same offer.

 ### Project Motivation <a name="project-motivation"></a>
-It is the Starbuck's Capstone Challenge of the Data Scientist Nanodegree in Udacity.
-We get the dataset from the program that creates the data simulates how people make purchasing decisions and how those decisions are influenced by promotional offers.
-We want to make a recommendation engine that recommends Starbucks which offer should be sent to a particular customer.
+Dataset is obtained from the program which creates data and simulates the way of customers purchasing decisions and analyse how those particular decision is motivated by the offers given.
+Our aim is to build a recommendation engine which recommends which offer Starbucks to be sent to a particular customer by answering the following questions,

 We are interested to answer the following two questions:

-1. hich offer should be sent to a particular customer to let the customer buy more?
+1. Which offer should be sent to a particular customer to let the customer buy more?
 2. Which demographic groups respond best to which offer type?

 ### Data Preparation <a name="data-preparation"></a>
-There are three datasets provided and each dataset is cleaned and preprocessed for further analysis.
+There are 3 datasets provided and for further analysis each dataset is cleaned and preprocessed.
 The target features for analysis are offer_success, percent_success.

-1. Portfolio - renaming id column name to offer_id, one-hot encoding of channels and offer_type columns
+1. Portfolio - Column “Id” was renamed to “offer_id” and columns “Channels” and “offer_type” were one-hot encoded.
-2. Profile - profile: renaming id column name to customer_id, replacing age value 118 to nan, creating readable date format in became_member_on column, dropping rows with no gender, income, age data, converting gender values to numeric 0s and 1s, adding start year and start month columns (for further analysis)
+2. Profile - Column “Id” was renamed to “customer_id”, “Age” value 118 is replaced to NaN, Readable date format created in “became_member_on” column, rows with no income, age and gender data are dropped.
-3. Transcript - renaming person column name to customer_id, creating separate columns for amount and offer_id from value col, dropping transaction rows whose customer_id is not in profile:customer_id, converting time in hours to time in days, segregating offer and transaction data, finally dropping duplicates if any
+3. Transcript - Column “person” was renamed to “customer_id”, different columns for “amount” and “offer_id” created using “value” column, in the rows where “customer_id” is not present in “profile:customer_id” is dropped.

 ### File Descriptions <a name="files"></a>
 1. data:

-- portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.).
+- portfolio.json: Metadata about each offers and their offer ID’s -10 rows x 6 columns
-- profile.json - demographic data for each customer.
+- profile.json : Each customer demographic data — 17000 rows x 5 columns
-- transcript.json - records for transactions, offers received, offers viewed, and offers completed.
+- transcript.json: Transaction records, received, viewed and completed offers — 306534 x 4 columns.
 2. Starbucks_Capstone_notebook.* : contains notebook file.

 ### Results<a name="results"></a>